localcosmos/localcosmos-server/docs/install_demo_app.rst

 | http://localhost/                                 | Trees Of Bavaria Webapp      | nginx                      |
 +---------------------------------------------------+------------------------------+----------------------------+

-The App Admin for the Demo App ``Trees Of Bavaria`` will be available after the App has been installed.
+The App Admin for the Demo App, Trees Of Bavaria, will be available after the App has been installed.
-This Demo App expects the LocalCosmos Private Server api running at ``http://localhost:8080/api/``.
+This Demo App expects the Local Cosmos Private Server api running at ``http://localhost:8080/api/``.
 Otherwise the Demo App will not work.

 Start your Local Cosmos Development Server: